wptrainingteam/learn-wp-content/developer-learning-pathway/introduction-to-wordpress-blocks/01-getting-set-up-for-block-development.md

 # Getting set up for block development

-## Developing WordPress blocks

 WordPress' blocks are the default way in which a WordPress site represents content in the dashboard.

+In this series of lessons, you will learn the fundamental concepts of block development, and how to build your own blocks.

+## WordPress blocks

 Blocks are used in the Post and Page Editors when creating and editing content, as well as the Site Editor when creating and editing theme templates or patterns.

 Under the hood, blocks are made up of combination of an HTML comment with a specific format that defines the block, and if required, HTML entities to represent the block content.